Historic City of Ahmadabad

 The Historic City of Ahmadabad or Old Ahmedabad, the walled city of Ahmedabad in India, was founded by Ahmad Shah I of the Gujarat Sultanate in 1411.
 It remained the capital of the state of Gujarat for six centuries and later became the important political and commercial centre of Gujarat.
 Today, despite having become crowded and dilapidated, it still serves as the symbolic heart of metropolitan Ahmedabad.
-It was inscribed as the World Heritage City by UNESCO in July 2017.
+It was inscribed as a World Heritage City by UNESCO in July 2017.

 History

 The earliest settlements were situated south of the current old city and on the bank of Sabarmati River.
 It was known as Ashaval or Ashapalli.
 In the 11th century, Karna of the Chaulukya dynasty made the town his capital and named it Karnavati (Karna's town), Shrinagar (prosperous city), and Rajnagar (king's town).